mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 the available buffer at the receiver, since a Message must be fully assembled by the transport layer before it can be passed on to the application layer.
-Since not every transport protocol stack implements the signaling necessary to negotiate or expose message size limitations, these are currently configured out of band, and are probably best exposed through the policy context.
+Since not every transport protocol stack implements the signaling necessary to negotiate or expose message size limitations, these are currently negotiated out of band, and are probably best exposed through the Configuration.

 A truly infinite message service -- e.g. large file transfer where both endpoints have committed persistent storage to the message -- is probably best